 At least 40 percent of a manufacturer’s 2026 model year ZEVs and 100 percent of a manufacturer’s 2027 and subsequent model year ZEVs shall meet the requirements of this section.

-At least 40 percent of a manufacturer’s 2026 model year PHEVs and 100 percent of a manufacturer’s 2027 and subsequent model year PHEVs certified to earn vehicle values in accordance with title 13, CCR, section 1962.4 shall meet the requirements of subsections (c)(4)(A)2. and (c)(6).
+At least 40 percent of a manufacturer’s 2026 model year PHEVs and 100 percent of a manufacturer’s 2027 and subsequent model year PHEVs certified to earn vehicle values in accordance with title 13, CCR, section 1962.4 shall meet the requirements of subsections (c)(4)(A)2., (c)(4)(A)4.c. through (c)(4)(A)4.e., and (c)(6).

 The phase-in percentages of subsections (a)(1) and (a)(2) shall be based on the manufacturer's projected sales volumes for all ZEVs and for all PHEVs projected to be certified to earn vehicle values in accordance with title 13, CCR, 1962.4, respectively.
 Manufacturers shall submit phase-in plans demonstrating compliance with these percentage requirements prior to submittal of a certification application to CARB for any 2026 model year vehicle.
+Such phase-in plans shall include planned ZEV and applicable PHEV models, projected sales for each model, designation of which models will be complying with the applicable requirements of subsections (a)(1) or (a)(2), and calculation of the resultant phase-in percentages.

 A manufacturer may utilize an alternative phase-in to the required phase-in of subsection (a)(1) or (a)(2) as long as it satisfies the following two requirements: (i) the total compliance calculation for the alternative phase-in schedule according to the method below must sum to be equal to or greater than 180 by the end of the 2027 model year, and (ii) 100 percent of the manufacturer’s vehicles subject to the phase-in must meet the requirements of this section in 2028 and subsequent model years.
-The total compliance calculation for the alternative phase-in is determined by multiplying the percent of vehicles meeting the requirements of this section in a given model year calculated per subsection (a)(3) by 3 for the 2025 model year, 2 for the 2026 model year, and 1 for the 2027 model year and then summing together these yearly results.
+The total compliance calculation for the alternative phase-in is the percent of vehicles meeting the requirements of this section in a given model year per the phase-in plan required in subsection (a)(3), multiplied by 3 for the 2025 model year, by 2 for the 2026 model year, and by 1 for the 2027 model year, and then summed together.
 A manufacturer is not permitted to utilize 2024 and earlier model year vehicles to satisfy the total compliance calculation requirements of the alternative phase-in described in this subsection.

 In lieu of the required phase-ins in subsections (a)(1) and (a)(2) or the alternative phase-ins allowed in subsection (a)(4), small volume manufacturers may meet the respective ZEV and PHEV requirements on all 2028 and subsequent model year vehicles.